PassivePicasso/ThunderKit/Documentation/ThunderKitDocumentation/1st Read Me!.md

 The documentation in its current form doesn't easily allow free selection of text.
 ```
-However, you can select and copy from code block like this one
+However, you can select and copy from code blocks like this one
 ```

 ## About ThunderKit Documentation